 - Grasp the handles at your sides and bend your knees to 90 degrees, pushing against the resistance of the lever.

-3 More Leg Curl Variations
+Leg Curl Variations to Try at Home

-Move 1: Mini-Band Standing Leg Curl
+1. Mini-Band Standing Leg Curl

 When you curl against a resistance band, your hamstrings have to work harder the closer your heels get to your body (a dumbbell keeps the resistance consistent throughout the curl).
 Your hamstrings are naturally strongest in this position, so using a band can help your muscles stay challenged through their entire range of motion.